 Are counter-depth refrigerators more expensive?

 In most cases, a counter-depth refrigerator is more expensive than any other type of refrigerator.
 This is because it doesn't have a standard, top-freezer design, and usually comes with other features like a dispenser, ice maker, or flexible compartment.
 These features, in addition to French doors, can help to maximize the fridge's storage space and your overall experience.
-However, they can boost the price of the model a significant amount.
+However, they can boost the price of the model by a significant amount.

 Are all counter-depth refrigerators the same depth?